 We certainly wouldn’t expect superhuman behavior from the people looking to us for guidance, nor would we want them to expect flawless behavior from themselves.
-If not flawless behavior, what characteristics and actions do they look for?
-Here are seven frequently mentioned qualities:
+If not perfect behavior, what characteristics and actions do they look for?

 - Don’t be afraid to be unique.
 Whatever you choose to do with your life, be proud of the person you’ve become, even if that means accepting some ridicule.
-You want role models who won’t pretend to be someone they are not, and won’t be fake just to suit other people.
+Role models shouldn’t pretend to be someone they aren’t just to suit others.

-- Be knowledgeable and well rounded.
+- Be knowledgeable and well-rounded.
 Great role models aren’t just “teachers.”
-They are constant learners, challenge themselves to get out of their comfort zones, and surround themselves with smarter people.
-When team members see that their role model can be many things, they will learn to stretch themselves in order to be successful.
+They are constant learners, challenge themselves to get out of their comfort zones, and surround themselves with more intelligent people.
+When team members see that their role model can be many things, they will learn to stretch themselves to be successful.

 - Have humility and willingness to admit mistakes.
 Nobody is perfect.
-When you make a bad decision, let those who are watching and learning from you know that you made a mistake and how you plan to correct it.
-By apologizing, accepting accountability, and correcting course, you will be demonstrating an often overlooked part of being a role model.
+When you make the wrong decision, let those watching and learning from you know that you made a mistake and how you plan to correct it.
+By apologizing, accepting accountability, and correcting course, you will demonstrate an often overlooked part of being a role model.

 - Do good things outside the job.
-People who do the work, yet find time for good causes outside of work, such as raising money for charity, saving lives, and helping people in need get extra credit.
-Commitment to a good cause implies a strong commitment to the business.
+People who do the work and yet find time for good causes outside of work, such as raising money for charity, saving lives, and helping people in need get extra credit.
+Commitment to good causes implies a solid commitment to the business.

-True role models are those who possess the qualities that we would like to have, and those who have affected us in a way that makes us want to be better people.
+True role models possess the qualities we would like for ourselves and have affected us in a way that makes us want to be better people.
 They help us to advocate for ourselves and take a leadership position on the issues that we believe in.

-We often don’t recognize true role models until we have noticed our own personal growth and progress.
-That really implies that it takes one to know one.
+We often don’t recognize true role models until we notice our personal growth and progress.
+That implies that it takes one to know one.
 Thus, if you are asking the question, that may mean you are well along the road to being that role model already.
 Don’t stop now.